 - know what levels of service to expect,

 - are given reliable information about their purchase and their consumer rights before and after they move in, and know how to access speedy, low-cost dispute resolution arrangements to deal with complaints.

 The Code reinforces best practice among home builders to make sure the level of information and customer service provided by all builders is consistently high.
 It builds on successful efforts already made by the industry to improve consumer satisfaction in recent years.

 If a home buyer believes they have a dispute because a home builder has failed the meet the requirements of the Code, they may refer their dispute to an independent Dispute Resolution Scheme.

 For more information on Customer Satisfaction levels and research undertaken by the Consumer Code, please refer to the National New Homes Customer Satisfaction Survey and the Consumer Code for Home Builders Annual Report

 As part of the Code’s triennial review, and as a result of its application to the Chartered Trading Standards Institute’s (CTSI) Consumer Codes Approval Scheme (CCAS), the Consumer Code for Home Builder’s Management Board sought the views of Home Builders, trade bodies and all other stakeholders on the overall scope, operation and impact of the Code, as detailed in its previous consultation, which closed on 31 October 2015.

 Having considered the responses to the consultation, the Management Board sought views on some specific changes to the Code and the guidance provided to home builders, while maintaining its overall aims and objectives.
 The closing date for responses was 30 April 2016.

-Those responses are now being considered and it is envisaged that the announcement of any changes to the Code and its guidance will be made in June 2016.
+Those responses are now being considered and it is envisaged that the announcement of any changes to the Code and its guidance will be made by Summer 2016.